ilia92/forecast-solar-exporter/README.md

 A Prometheus exporter that fetches solar energy production forecasts from the [forecast.solar](https://forecast.solar) public API and exposes them as Prometheus metrics.

-Designed to be used with the [Prometheus node_exporter textfile collector](https://github.com/prometheus/node_exporter#textfile-collector) or any other mechanism that scrapes `.prom` files.

 ## Features